 Buyer’s Right to Reject Late Goods

 Once late delivery is established under the criteria of the sales contract and relevant trade practices, the buyer’s entitlement to reject the goods becomes a focal point for remedy.
 Under UCC Article 2, the buyer may reject goods if the delayed delivery constitutes a material breach, significantly impairing the contract’s value.
-However, buyer obligations include timely notification to the seller of rejection and the specific grounds, aligning with UCC requirements for seller notifications.
+Buyer obligations include timely notification to the seller of rejection and the specific grounds, aligning with UCC requirements for seller notifications.
 Failure to provide adequate notice may waive the buyer’s rejection rights.
 The buyer must also act in good faith and within a reasonable time to exercise this right.
-Importantly, rejection is distinct from acceptance, which occurs if the buyer retains the goods without objection.
+Rejection is distinct from acceptance, which occurs if the buyer retains the goods without objection.
 Thus, the buyer’s right to reject late goods is contingent upon proper procedural adherence, balancing protection of the buyer’s interests against the seller’s opportunity to cure or otherwise remedy the breach.

 Seller’s Obligation to Provide Timely Delivery